 The sorbet was followed by the Douglas fir and millet cake.
 Served on a tree trunk, a crumbled, green pine sugar-infused polenta cake was mixed with dill oil and topped with a spoonful of decadent white chocolate cream and milk crisp.
 The aniseedy flavour of the cake paired beautifully with the subtly sweet white chocolate.

 We sealed the deal with an interesting offering of petit fours consisting of desserts normally served in bigger portions, but kindly reduced in size for us by Will as we wanted to sample them all.
 The beetroot marshmallow fluff (normally £2) was as light as a cloud and sinfully sweet, while the ‘Marrowmel’ – white chocolate and bone marrow caramel (£3) – wouldn’t have been out-of-place in an extravagant box of chocolates.
 As a big truffle enthusiast, I adored the indulgently rich, caramelised honey truffle.
 However, as much as I like to venture out of my comfort zone when it comes to trying new foods, the Kentish wood ant fudge (£3) was a step too far for me.
 I couldn’t even bring myself to put it in my mouth, although my guest managed half and seemed fairly impressed by it.
+I can’t imagine there are many other restaurants in Covent Garden who offer ants on their menus!

 The total bill came to just over £120.
 It certainly wasn’t cheap; especially when you consider that a lot of the food we ate had been foraged for.
 However, it was worth it to experience Native’s concept of wild food and minimal waste, and to see how simple, natural ingredients can be transformed into awe-inspiring dishes – not to mention the opportunity to grill Will and his team for cooking tips!